Robby955/EcoFish/Thesis/README.md

 If when running mainthesisUVIC.text creates the thesis with a missing table of contents, try rendering again.
 If it still does not render, you need to change the line in mainthesisUVIC.text from \bibliography{UvicBib} to \bibliography{UvicBib.bib}.

+If you are using a Mac and TeXShop,you will need to navigate to macros and select BibTex.

 To recreate the thesis, you will need to have Latex installed and the correct packages updated.